altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/rsu/ug-rsu-agx5e-soc.md

 ### Building the Hardware Projects

-Create four different hardware projects, based on the hardware design provided in the HPS Baseline System Example Design from GitHub with a few changes listed next.
+Create four different hardware projects, based on the GHRD from GitHub with a few changes listed next.

 - Change the boot mode to FPGA first
 - Use a different ID in the SystemID component, to make the binaries for each project slightly different.